stamparm/maltrail/sensor/docs/INSTALL.md

 3. **Scale out only if you need to.** One worker handles 1.8M packets/s on an eight-core laptop CPU and 3.7M on a Ryzen 9 5900X (steady-state, `tools/bench_compare.py`).
-If `maltrail_capture_dropped_total` is climbing, set `CAPTURE_FANOUT` and re-run `fanout_check.py` — and read §3 of `docs/COMPATIBILITY.md` first, because extra capture sockets cost scan-heuristic sensitivity.
+If `maltrail_capture_dropped_total` is climbing, set `CAPTURE_FANOUT` and re-run `fanout_check.py` — and read `docs/COMPATIBILITY.md` §2, difference 3 first, because extra capture sockets cost scan-heuristic sensitivity.

 ## 14. Troubleshooting